 Do you have a song that you just have to sing every time you hear it?
 Maybe you should sing a little louder next time (lol)!
 In all seriousness, saying things out loud has been proven to improve our brain’s ability to remember information.
 It’s even more effective when we repeat it.

 This is true whether we’re just reciting it out loud or singing it.
 Although, singing has been found to be even more effective than just saying words.
-Something happens when we put words to music.
+Something happens when we put words into music.

 The logical and creative sides of our brain are activated which makes remembering words easier.
 That’s why the Nationwide commercial jingle is still stuck in our heads!

 Spotify or iTunes may be a great way for scripture memorization.
 Sometimes I will hear a Christian song that really speaks to me so I will look it up in the Bible and find that there is a Bible verse related to it.
 Find your favorite Christian artist and jam out your favorite songs.

 3. Get the Kids Involved